Updated: Mar 10, 2021

 WILBUR SAMPSON THOMAS DIED OVER 100 YEARS AGO.
-He met his maker in a spectacular fire that roared through the Royal Frontenac Hotel in Frankfort Michigan.
-The wooden structure was a total loss.
+He met his maker in a spectacular fire that roared through the Royal Frontenac Hotel in Frankfort, Michigan.

 Thomas's remains were discovered in the basement of the hotel by townspeople nearly a week after the fire; the ruins had smoldered for days in the cold of January.
-If truth were known Thomas, the hotel's handyman, was working late in the basement's utility room that adjoined the main bank of elevators.
+If truth were known, Thomas, the hotel's handyman, was working late in the basement's utility room that adjoined the main bank of elevators.
 But he wasn’t the only person in the basement that fateful evening.
-Ruth Brown, his part-time lover and wife of the mayor had joined him for their weekly tryst where they shared bodily pleasures on his make-shift cot conveniently located next to the workbench.
+Ruth Brown, his part-time lover, and wife of the mayor, had joined him for their weekly tryst where they shared bodily pleasures on his make-shift cot conveniently located next to the workbench.

-This story is make-believe, the characters are just pretend, however, the hotel really did burn to the ground in 1912 in a horrific off-season fire.
+This story is make-believe, the characters are just pretend, however the hotel really did burn to the ground in 1912 in a horrific off-season fire.
 The cause remains a mystery full of speculation fueled by a century of tattling locals.

 I like to write about true events and real people and places.
 I'm thinking someday I will reveal the location of Jimmy Hoffa’s remains.
 I was there when he met his maker.

 The history of the hotel: http://betsiecurrent.com/index.php/the-royal-frontenac-hotel-of-frankfort-michigan/